Finding Extreme ValuesIn Exercises 1–10, find the extreme values ... | Channels for Pearson+

 Critical Points

 Critical points of a function occur where its derivative is zero or undefined.
 These points are potential locations for local extrema.
 To find them, compute the derivative of the function and solve for values of x where the derivative equals zero or does not exist.
-For the function y = x³ - 2x + 4, find the derivative and solve for x to identify critical points.
+In this problem, finding the derivative of y = x³ + x² - 8x + 5 is essential to identify critical points.

 Recommended video: